Madhu-712/Chip_designer_copilot_Agent/README.md

   3.Automaric test pattern generation
   4.Analog Design Migration

-While freeing engineers to focus on chip quality and differentiation,the solution helps to optimize power,performance and area and also accelerate the design,implementation and verification of today's complex designs.
+While this innovation is freeing engineers to focus on chip quality and differentiation,the solution helps to optimize power,performance and area and also accelerate the design,implementation and verification of today's complex designs.
 Complementing the current AI driven data analytics that allows the insightful analysis of vast amount of data collected across design,verification, manufacturing,test and infield operations.